-The right snack may aid satiety, weight lossJuly 16th, 2013 in Health /
+The right snack may aid satiety, weight lossJuly 16, 2013 in Medicine & Health / Health

 Healthy snacks that promote a feeling of fullness (satiety) may reduce the amount of food intake at subsequent meals and limit overall food consumption, according to a presentation today at the 2013 Institute of Food Technologists (IFT) Annual Meeting & Food Expo in Chicago.